dataeducator/student_academic_success/README.md

 <img width="508" alt="EDA for Question 1b" src="https://github.com/dataeducator/student_academic_success/assets/107881738/0453827a-316d-4b22-a5b9-48cf596d1435">

-### Question 2: Does the timely payment of tuition fees have any impact on the graduation status of students??
+### Question 2: Does the timely payment of tuition fees have any impact on the graduation status of students?
 ***
 For the second question, I looked at tuition fee payments for each of the three classes.